 A professional refrigerator has commercial styling with the compressor on the top.
-The Pro can have cabinet panels applied, but looks better in all stainless.
+The Pro can have cabinet panels applied but looks better in all stainless.

 Have a look at two different installations:

-The Best 48 Inch Counter Depth Refrigerators
+The Best 48-inch Counter Depth Refrigerators

 Jenn-Air JS48NXFXDW - $7,999

-Viking VCSB5483 - $12,139
+Viking VCSB5483 - $9,299

-Viking has a redesigned refrigerator with better shelving, a new temperature management system as well as a plasma cluster ion-purifier.
-The refrigerator looks good as well.
+Viking has a redesigned refrigerator with better (nano-technology) shelving and new temperature management system.
+The refrigerator is stylish.

 To be transparent, we do not sell Viking products.

 Since our last update, Sub-Zero has added an electronic air scrubber, which scrubs the gases off the spoiling food.
-This slows the food spoilage process as well as eliminates cross contamination to other foods.
+This slows the food spoilage process as well as eliminates cross-contamination to other foods.

-In addition, they added a pure water filter as well as nano technology shelving to congeal rather than spread spillage within the refrigerator.
+In addition, they added a pure water filter as well as nano-technology shelving to congeal, rather than spread, spillage within the refrigerator.

-True TR-48-SBS-SS-B - $16,999
+True TR-48-SBS-SS-B - $14,990

 Which Do You Buy?